jmdiegel707/Vex-2023-34-Notebook/README.md

 ### November 9, 2023
 9th Practice

 This night we set the elevating mechanism into action.
-We built a bar with two sets of wheels on it.
-One with a motor attachted and for pressure.
-The wheels would push on the bar creating opposite forces.
-This would allow the robot to stay elevated even after the motors turned off.
-We got it built and attacked the bar to the side of the robot with a gear ratio to help flip it into place.
-When we went to elevate we discorvered that the axel was not strong enough.
-Seeing as we only have 5 minutes left to practice we packed up and decided to deal with it the next practice.
+We started with an arm that we plan on mounting so that it folds out.
+There are two sets of wheels: one at the end, and one in the middle.
+The motor at the end has a motor atached to put the robot up the elevation bar, and the other has a makeshift locking mechanism to keep the bot from falling when the motor stops when the game ends.
+For the folding-out mechanism, we're using gear ratio to put less stress on the motor and axles while allowing for more torque, however, we still encountered axle warping.

 ### November 14, 2023
 10th Practice

+We changed to heavy duty axels for our elevating mechanism.
+This design change should hopefully allow for enough strength to stop the bending in the axel.
+When pushing the new high-strength axle through the two plates that make up our fold-out system, the axle experienced very high resistance.
+This wasn't a huge problem or obsticle, but we tried to fix it anyway.
+We couldn't quite tackle it, but we believe its caused by either: The two plates the axle's mounted on are at a slightly off angle, or the bearings- which when untightened relieve all stress on the axle- are the problem.
+We'll continue to explore this next practice.

 ### November 15, 2023
 11th practice

+Could not fix the resistance on the axle.
+Constructed a prototype locking mechanism for the elevation mechanism.
+It uses a gear and a plate locked in a position where the plate sticks into the teeth at an angle where they can slip past one way, but sticks straight into the teeth if they rotate the other way. x